SAA-SDT/EAD3/README.md

 ###EAD3 Schema files

 * `ead3.rng`: RelaxNG Schema for EAD3.
-Compiled version of `inprocess/ead3_driver.rng` and included files, which is the primary maintenance schema from which other versions are derived
+Compiled version of EAD3 RNG schema, which is the primary maintenance schema from which other versions are derived
-* `ead3.dtd`: XML Document Type Definition for EAD3, derived from `inprocess/ead3_dtd.rng` customization to create DTD version
+* `ead3.dtd`: XML Document Type Definition for EAD3
-* `ead3.xsd`: W3C XML Schema for EAD3, derived from `ead3.rng` and post-processed by inprocess/deglobalize.xsl
+* `ead3.xsd`: W3C XML Schema for EAD3
+* `ead3_undeprecated.rng`: RelaxNG Schema for EAD3, including all elements and attributes deprecated in this version.
+* `ead3_undeprecated.dtd`: XML Document Type Definition for EAD3, including all elements and attributes deprecated in this version.
+* `schematron/ead.sch`: Schematron schema providing additional constraints to supplement EAD3 schemas.